spiral/docs/docs/en/framework/bootloaders.md

 The most common use-case of bootloaders is to configure DI container, for example, we might want to bind multiple implementations to their interfaces or construct some service.

-We can use the method `boot` for these purposes.
+We can use the method `init` or `boot` for these purposes.
 Method support method injection, so we can request any services we
 need:

 ```php